Categories

 “To eat is a necessity, but to eat intelligently is an art.”
 François de La Rochefoucauld

-We understand that every athletes relationship with food is different.
+We understand that every athlete's relationship with food is different.
 You may have no worries about indulging in your annual thanksgiving feast, but for others the thought of navigating holiday gatherings with lots of food can seem daunting.
 Regardless of which end of the spectrum you fall under, Coach Frank and our Dietitian, Lacey Rivette, have some tips that you'll find helpful this holiday season.

-Lacey's Tips on How to Eat Intelligently this Holiday Season:
+Tips on How to Eat Intelligently this Holiday Season:

 2. Don’t Fast or Skip Meals: Restricting calories is a sure fire way to set yourself up to make poor food choices.
 Instead, have a nutrient dense breakfast and/or a small snack before the holiday meal so that you aren't throwing everything you see on your plate.